Northrop T-38 Talon: Development

+The type was quickly adopted.
+The first production examples were delivered in 1961, entering service on 17 March 1961, complementing the Cessna T-37 Tweet primary jet trainer.
+When production ended in 1972, 1,187 T-38s had been built, plus two N-156T prototypes.
+Since its introduction, an estimated 50,000 military pilots have trained on this aircraft.
+The USAF remains one of the few armed flying forces using dedicated supersonic final trainers, as most, such as the US Navy, use high-subsonic trainers.

-The T-38 is of conventional configuration, with a small, low, long-chord wing, a single vertical stabilizer, and tricycle undercarriage.
-The aircraft seats a student pilot and instructor in tandem, and has intakes for its two turbojet engines at the wing roots.
-Its nimble performance has earned it the nickname "white rocket".
-In 1962, the T-38 set absolute time-to-climb records for 3,000, 6,000, 9,000, and 12,000 meters, beating the records for those altitudes set by the F-104 in December 1958.
-(The F-4 Phantom beat the T-38's records less than a month later.)
+During 1962, the T-38 set absolute time-to-climb records for 3,000, 6,000, 9,000, and 12,000 meters, beating the records for those altitudes set by the F-104 in December 1958.
+The F-4 Phantom beat the T-38's records less than a month later.

-The F-5B and F (which also derive from the N-156) can be distinguished from the T-38 by the wings; the wing of the T-38 meets the fuselage straight and ends square, while the F-5 has leading edge extensions near the wing roots and wingtip launch rails for air-to-air missiles.
-The wings of both the T-38 and the F-5 family use conventional skin over spar-rib structure.

-Most T-38s built were of the T-38A variant, but the USAF also had a small number of aircraft converted for weapons training (designated AT-38B), which were fitted with a gunsight and could carry a gun pod, rockets, or bombs on a centerline pylon.
-As of September 30, 2017, 503 T-38s were still operational with the USAF, with many more in operation around the world.
-Most of the USAF-variant aircraft (T-38A and AT-38B) have been converted to the T-38C through an avionics upgrade program.
+The majority of T-38s built were of the T-38A variant.
+The USAF had a small number of aircraft converted for weapons training, designated AT-38B, which were fitted with a gunsight and could carry a gun pod, rockets, or bombs on a centerline pylon.
+By the end of September 2017, 503 T-38s were still operational with the USAF, while many more remained in operation around the world.

+Most of the USAF's aircraft, T-38A and AT-38B, have been converted to the T-38C through an avionics upgrade program.
 Improvements include the addition of a head-up display, global satellite positioning, inertial navigation system, and traffic collision avoidance system.
-Most jets have also received a propulsion modification to improve low-altitude engine thrust.
-Around a third of the fleet (those that experience more severe usage) are currently undergoing structural replacements and upgrades, as well as receiving new wings, to extend their service life to 2029.
+Most aircraft have received a propulsion modification to improve low-altitude engine thrust.
+Around a third of the fleet, those that experience more severe usage, are currently undergoing structural replacements and upgrades, as well as receiving new wings, to extend their service life to 2029.

-The fighter version of the N-156 was eventually selected for the US Military Assistance Program and produced as the F-5 Freedom Fighter.
+The fighter version of the N-156 was selected for the US Military Assistance Program and produced as the F-5 Freedom Fighter.
 Many of these have since reverted to a weapons-training role, as various air forces have introduced newer types into service.
 The F-5G was an advanced single-engined variant later renamed the F-20 Tigershark.
 In 2018, the Iranian Air Force announced that an outwardly similar aircraft, named the Kowsar, had been constructed within Iran.